ggallon/nextjs-openid-mongodb/README.md

     cookieSecret: '<RANDOMLY_GENERATED_SECRET>',
     // The cookie lifetime (expiration) in seconds.
 Set to 8 hours by default.
     cookieLifetime: 60 * 60 * 8,
-    // The cookie domain this should run on.
+    // (Optional) The cookie domain this should run on.
 Leave it blank to restrict it to your domain.
     cookieDomain: 'your-domain.com',
-    // Store the id_token in the session.
+    // (Optional) Store the id_token in the session.
 Defaults to false.
     storeIdToken: false,
-    // Store the access_token in the session.
+    // (Optional) Store the access_token in the session.
 Defaults to false.
     storeAccessToken: false,
-    // Store the refresh_token in the session.
+    // (Optional) Store the refresh_token in the session.
 Defaults to false.
     storeRefreshToken: false
   },
   oidcClient: {
-    // Optionally configure the timeout in milliseconds for HTTP requests to Auth0.
+    // (Optional) Configure the timeout in milliseconds for HTTP requests to Auth0.
     httpTimeout: 2500,
-    // Optionally configure the clock tolerance in milliseconds, if the time on your server is running behind.
+    // (Optional) Configure the clock tolerance in milliseconds, if the time on your server is running behind.
     clockTolerance: 10000
   }
 });